codemakerss/FInancial-Data-Project/README.md

 Database backup before checking each table in your database.

-The historical error data will be deleted and fixed value will be uodated.
+The historical error data will be deleted and fixed value will be updated.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)